AntonioND/giibiiadvance/README.md

 - Improve the GUI:
  - GB Camera and GB Printer viewers.
 GB Camera: Registers, images (let the user see the thumbnails to choose).
  - GBA I/O hardware viewer (RTC, sensors...).
- - Export images from debugger windows.
+ - Export images from new debugger windows.
+ - Dump dissasembly/memory to a file and restore it?

 - Customize controls.
  - Support for game controllers.